Week 2: We Avoid Rules

 - Our maternity leave policy is to return to work when you and your baby are good to go.

-- Take from GMG only when it is inefficient not to take, and inconsequential. (i.e. printing personal documents at work, personal phone calls or personal meetings/appointments during working hours, using a stamp to mail a personal letter.)
+- Take from GMG only when it is inefficient not to take, and inconsequential. (i.e., printing personal documents at work, personal phone calls or personal meetings/appointments during working hours, using a stamp to mail an individual letter.)

-- We don’t have a dress code in place, allowing my hunting camo to occasionally make an appearance.
+- We don’t have a dress code in place, allowing my hunting camo to make an appearance occasionally.

 - We don’t have guidelines on appropriate internet usage at work.

 Failure in your workplace is inevitable.
-I have had employees fail, and that has cost me dollars.
-A new fear was unlocked for me as I started my business.
-There are fewer rules, fewer procedures in place, more outside-the-box thinking, high speed/low drag, and boom.
+I have had employees fail, and that has cost me money.
+A new fear was awakened in me as I started my business.
+There are fewer rules, fewer procedures in place, more outside-the-box thinking, high speed/low drag, and then boom.
 I am writing a check.
 That is the worst-case scenario, but my mind has gone there.

 So, back to Richard Branson.
-A workplace culture saturated with rules would be my failure to lead and address the internal shortcomings of my heart and mind.
-I do not want to grow in an area and TRUST the people who work for me, so I’ll put parameters in place, hoping I don’t have to worry and my employees don’t have to go anywhere but where I tell them to go.
-It sounds wonderful, right, when no one loves the process, but it feels better than chaos?
-Some of you work in that company culture and don’t even recognize it.
-Think about where you could go if your mind and ability were unlocked.
+A workplace culture filled with rules would be my failure to lead and address the internal shortcomings of my heart and mind.
+I don't want to focus on growth and trust the people who work for me, so I’ll set parameters, hoping I don’t have to worry and my employees only go where I direct them.
+It sounds unbelievable, right, when no one loves the process, but it feels better than chaos?
+Some of you work in that company culture and don’t even realize it.
+Think about where you could go if your mind and abilities were unlocked.
 And yes, this is possible in large, publicly traded companies.
-There are hundreds of them doing this and reaping the benefits of a team with more freedom than they have ever experienced.
+Hundreds of them are doing this and reaping the benefits of a team with more freedom than ever before.

 I don’t want to be micromanaged, so why would I want that for my employees?
-Treat others as you would want to be treated.
+Treat others as you would like to be treated.
 Thank you, Richard Branson and Jesus, for making this simple.
-Responsible people thrive on freedom and are worthy of freedom.
+Responsible people thrive on freedom and deserve it.
 Don’t be afraid to give it to them.

 Previous